amisha-singh12/amisha-singh12/README.md

 # 👋 Hey there!
 I'm Amisha
 A curious mind navigating the world of **development**, **machine learning**, and **cybersecurity**.
 🎓 I'm currently pursuing B.Tech in CSE from **AITM, Varanasi** (2022–2026), and I’m passionate about building impactful and resilient systems.
-Whether it’s developing a **Git-like version control tool** in the cloud or analyzing **VoIP traffic for cyber threats**, I love translating real-world ideas into clean, working code.

-Outside of code, you’ll find me strategizing over a chessboard — I’m a **state-level chess player**.
+Whether it’s developing a **Git-like version control tool** in the cloud or analyzing **VoIP traffic for cyber threats**, I love translating real-world ideas into clean, working code.Outside of code, you’ll find me strategizing over a chessboard — I’m a **state-level chess player**.
 And come weekend?
 You’ll catch me in **LeetCode contests**, pushing my limits.
 For me, tech isn’t just about solving problems — it’s about deeply understanding them and finding elegant solutions that matter.
 ---
 ## 🚀 Tech Stack & Toolbox
 **Languages**
 → Python, C++, Java, JavaScript, SQL